 while upgrade voting is underway.
 Withdrawn proposals cannot be accepted, even

-if the vote would have passed, but they can be vetoed.1
+if the vote would have passed, but they can be slashed.1

-Stakeholder votes are of the form , representing the weights for yes, no, abstain, and veto respectively.
+Stakeholder votes are of the form , representing the weights for yes, no, and abstain, respectively.
 Most stakeholders would presumably set all but one weight to .
 Stakeholders vote by proving ownership of some amount of bonded stake (their voting power) prior to the beginning of the voting period.

 To do this, they create a transaction with a